5 Secrets To Avoid A First-Time Manager’s Worst Mistakes

 They are people who got promoted by doing a non-management job well, and they probably have little experience in their new role.

-We have all seen the bright, shiny and super competent accountant, carpenter or widget-maker that was well liked by Management and was rewarded by being promoted to a supervisory position.
+We have all seen the bright, shiny, and super competent accountant, carpenter, or widget-maker who was well-liked by Management and was rewarded by being promoted to a supervisory position.

-I am currently working with a client who is a technically and intellectually brilliant.
-He was promoted to a team leader role and now he is super frustrated with lack of results.
+I am currently working with a client who is a technically and intellectually brilliant individual.
+He was promoted to a team leader role, and now he is super frustrated with the lack of results.

-His problem?
-No one has ever taught him to be a boss, yet here he is, The Boss.
+His problem is that no one has ever taught him to be a boss, yet here he is, The Boss.

-Here are the five secrets he could have used to avoid, the all too common, mistakes that will undermine the new boss fastest.
+Here are the five secrets he could have used to avoid the all-too-common mistakes that will undermine the new Boss the fastest.

 1. Focusing on people instead of tasks